donotfuckme/kryonet/README.md

 A fork of [KryoNet](https://github.com/EsotericSoftware/kryonet/), a Java library that provides a clean and simple API for efficient network communication.

 This fork was specifically made for [ProjektGG](https://github.com/eskalon/ProjektGG), but also adds the most demanded features on KryoNet's issue tracker.
-If you have a pull request for KryoNet also consider adding it here, as KryoNet had its last release in 2013 and does not seem to be actively maintained anymore.
+If you have a pull request for KryoNet also consider adding it here, as KryoNet had its last release [in 2013](https://github.com/EsotericSoftware/kryonet/releases).

 ## Key Changes
 * [Kryo 5.0.0](https://github.com/EsotericSoftware/kryo/releases/tag/kryo-parent-5.0.0) is used for the serialization (for a list of changes and new features since Kryo 3 see [here](https://groups.google.com/forum/#!msg/kryo-users/sBZ10dwrwFQ/hb6FF5ZXCQAJ); takes care of [#77](https://github.com/EsotericSoftware/kryonet/issues/77) and [#123](https://github.com/EsotericSoftware/kryonet/issues/123))